Qualified Charitable Distributions

 A qualified charitable distribution (QCD) is a nontaxable distribution made directly by the trustee of your IRA to an organization eligible to receive tax-deductible contributions.
 You must be at least age 70½ when the distribution was made.
 Also, the organization must provide you with the same type of written acknowledgment of your contribution necessary for you to claim a deduction for such charitable contributions.
 A QCD will count towards satisfying your RMD requirement for the year.
 Note that SEP or SIMPLE IRAs are not eligible for making QCDs, however.

-The maximum annual exclusion for QCDs is $100,000.
-Any QCD in excess of the $100,000 exclusion limit is included in income, as any other distribution.
+Any QCD in excess of the maximum annual exclusion limit is included in income, as any other distribution.
+If you file a joint return, your spouse can also make a QCD and exclude up to the maximum annual exclusion limit.
 If you file a joint return, your spouse can also make a QCD and exclude up to $100,000.
 The amount of the QCD is limited to the amount of the distribution that would otherwise be included in income.
 If your IRA includes nondeductible contributions, the distribution is first considered to be paid out of otherwise taxable income.

 The ability to contribute directly to a charity from an IRA is a very important tax advantage for certain taxpayers.
 The provision allows IRA owners who are 70½ (if you were born before July 1, 1949; if you were born after June 30, 1949, age 72) to give directly to a charity and avoid reporting that income on their tax return.
 Thus, a QCD lowers Modified Adjusted Gross Income (MAGI).
 This could lower or eliminate the taxation of Social Security benefits.
 A QCD could also lower Medicare Part B and prescription drug premiums for those with higher income because MAGI is used to calculate such premiums.